SitePen/dgrid/doc/components/extensions/Pagination.md

+# Pagination

 In contrast to the [OnDemandList and OnDemandGrid](../core-components/OnDemandList-and-OnDemandGrid.md) modules, the Pagination extension implements classic discrete paging controls.
 It displays a certain number of results at a given time, and provides a footer area with controls to switch between pages.